jmiguelr/grails-image-indirect-plugin/README.md

 <li>That's it!.
 </ul>

+From v 0.0.4 you can use the plugin to store the images uploaded on the correct disk location.
+Just call the storeImage method on ImageIndirectService:

+File storeImage(MultipartFile multipartFile, String desiredName = null, String category = null)

 From v 0.0.5 you can also define a 'last resort' default file just in case the requested one doesn't exist.
-THis can be very useful when you need things like a default icon, default user avatar image or something like that
+This can be very useful when you need things like a default icon, default user avatar image or something like that